prologdb/prologdb/docs/binary_prolog.md

 0.00000000000000016 as IEEE-754 64bit float: `0x3CA70EF54646D497`

 ### Variables, Atoms and Strings

+Occurrences of the anonymous variable `_` are encoded merely by its type byte, nothing else.

 Variables, atoms and strings are stored in UTF-8 format.
 Following the type byte is the number of bytes the name/content of the term occupies in UTF-8